nrwl/nx/nx-dev/nx-dev/public/documentation/shared/getting-started/intro.md

 ## Philosophy

-Nx shares the design philosophy with Visual Studio Code.
+Nx has a similar design philosophy to Visual Studio Code.
 Code is a powerful text editor, and you can be very productive with it even if you don't install any extensions.
 The ecosystem of VSCode's extensions though is what can really level up your productivity.